pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/17_Custom_Persistent_Models.md

 Please keep in mind that this is just a generic example, you also could create other and more complex models.

 ## Model
-Now you have to implement the model.
+The next step is to implement the model.
 To make it easy the model is stored into the `src/` library.
-You also could locate it into a bundle library.
+You also could place it into a bundle library.

 ```php